SofaDefrost/SofaViscoElastic/README.md

 They add another spring in parallel (Maxwell representation) or in series (Kelvin-Voigt representation) to make the model stable under creep and stress relaxation and are excellent for describing viscoelastic polymer rheology.
 The SofaViscoElastic plugin presents 9 different viscoelastic models.
 For more theoretical information, users can refer to the paper "Considering the viscoelastic effects in soft robotic modeling" by Ferrentino et al., submitted in the Soft Robotic Journal (SORO).

+## Visco-Hyperelasticity
+The visco-hyperelastic describes the mechanical behavior of the elastomers in large deformations.
+In this regime the hyperelasticity of the material is shown in parallel to the viscous effects, in particular, for this plugin:

 ## Hysteresis
 The material models don't include hysteresis modeling, which will be added in future works.

 ## Installation
-This plugin is available only for Ubuntu/Linux OS.
+This plugin is available for Ubuntu/Linux.
+Macintosh and Window.
 The only dependency is the SOFA plugin "SofaPython3" (make sure it is installed).
 To install this plugin from the source, the user has to download this folder and place it in:
 ```
  $ /home/adminName/sofa/src/applications/plugins